 Chlorine is still the main disinfection used in the treatment of public water schemes in Ireland.
 There are a small amount of schemes with raw water sources that are high in colour and organics.
 The use of mono-chloramination in such supplies will help to eliminate problems with disinfection by-products such as THMs.

-In advance of any changeover from using chlorine to mono-chloramination, Irish Water in conjunction with the local authority may carry out scouring of pipes and reservoirs.
+In advance of a change from chlorine to mono-chloramination, Irish Water, in conjunction with the local authority, may carry out scouring of pipes and reservoirs.
 During the changeover from a chlorinated to mono-chloraminated supply, customers may experience some taste and odour issues for a few weeks.
 Once the mono-chloraminated supply is established and in full operation, there should be no issues with taste and odour.